NjuChenlab/DeepER/README.md

 ```

 Running the above code yields the following file:

-`predict/`   ---This file stores the probability values of each chromosome predicted to be R-loop
+`predict/`: This file stores the probability values of each chromosome predicted to be R-loop.

 ### step5.Defines the R-loop forming regions